lee-orr/dexterous_developer/docs/src/cli.md

 If you are working in a non-workspace package, you can just run `dexterous_developer_cli run`.
 If you are working in a workspace with multiple libraries set up, you will need to specify the package containing your game with `dexterous_developer_cli run -p PACKAGE_NAME`.
 If you want to enable or disable features, use `--features` to add the ones you want.
 Note that "bevy/dynamic_linking" and "dexterous_developer/hot_internal" will always be added, since they are required for the reloading capacity to work.
+Another option is to use `--example EXAMPLE_NAME` - which will run the example as hot-reloadable, assuming the example is set up as a dylib.
+Note - this does not work if the crate itself is set as a dylib - so it's best to rely on the CLI's ability to use a temporary Cargo.toml when needed.

 ## Serve